kazurayam/KatalonDiscussion9854/README.md

 key=E,value=e
 ```

-Please not that the `GlobalVariable.memory` is shared by test cases and update by them.
+Please note that the `GlobalVariable.memory` is shared by test cases and updated mutually by them.

 # Conclusion

 Each test cases declares single variable `Map memory` which contains multiple key=value pairs.
-There is less need to type variable names repeatedly for every test cases.
+This reduces need to type variable names repeatedly for every test cases.